8xFF/atm0s-media-server/README.md

 # Decentralized Ultra-Low Latency Streaming Server

-A decentralized media server designed to handle media streaming at a global scale, making it suitable for large-scale applications but with minimal cost.
+A decentralized media server designed to handle media streaming on a global scale, making it suitable for large-scale applications but with minimal cost.
 It is designed with [SAN-I/O](https://sans-io.readthedocs.io/) in mind.

 For a deep dive into the technical aspects of network architecture, please refer to our [Smart-Routing](https://github.com/8xFF/atm0s-sdn/blob/master/docs/smart_routing.md)